MaeTor/MaeTor/README.md

 | <img src="https://github.com/ParrotSec/parrot-themes/blob/master/icons/parrot-logo.png" title="ParrotOS" alt="ParrotOS" width="55" height="55"/>
 |

-Last update on Tue May 27 2025
+Last update on Wed May 28 2025

 <#days_before_new_years> days before new year

-🤖 This README.md is updated with pleasure, by Rico !
+🤖 This README.md is updated with wickedness, by Rico !